pastagang/pastagang/london/festival/2025/readme.md

-Hello hello!

-If you're reading this, it's because you signed up to get notified about London live coding events and algoraves.
-Good news!
-It's time.
+# London Live Coding Festival — starting Monday

 You may or may not know this, but...
 Very soon, there's a huge conference going on in Barcelona, all about live coding.
 Artists from all around the world are traveling in to attend it.

-Here in London, we're in a lucky position.
+**Here in London, we're in a lucky position.
 For one reason or another, many of those travelling artists are stopping off in London for a week or two, ahead of the conference.
-This means: Next week, London will be even more of a mixing pot than usual.
+This means: Next week, London will be even more of a mixing pot than usual.**

 To make the most of this unique moment, there's not one, not two, but three(!) live coding events happening next week: